-The Hill Country is particularly notorious for eating away time – whether traveling by bus, tuk tuk or train, expect to inch from one tea plantation to the next at speeds of around 12-15 miles per hour.
-For those with little time or deep pockets, taking a seaplane or hiring a car and driver will be a good alternative.
+The Hill Country is particularly notorious for eating away time.
+Whether travelling by bus, tuk-tuk or train, expect to inch from one tea plantation to the next at speeds of around 12-15 miles per hour.
+For many travellers, hiring a car and driver will be a good alternative.
 Rough Guides can connect you with a local expert in Sri Lanka to organise everything from a private driver to excursions, accommodation and more.

 As an emerging honeymoon hotspot, Sri Lanka also attracts a lot of couples.
 Those looking for nightlife to rival Bangkok’s Khao San Road will leave unfulfilled: beach bars pepper Arugam Bay on the east coast and Hikkaduwa on the west, but these are mellow affairs and many shut down out of season.

 With the ancient traditions of Ayurveda medicine being very much alive and lived in Sri Lanka, it is also the ideal destination to leave your stressful life behind, join a retreat and enter a state of bliss - through meditations, yoga and Ayurvedic treatments.

 If you’re after deserted golden beaches, remote temples and colonial port towns – go north.
 The sample itinerary 'Jaffna and Western Sri Lanka', created by local expert Hazan, is a good sample of what to explore from Jaffna and surroundings.
 Best of all it is, as all our sample itineraries, 100% customisable to fit your preferences.
 Simply click 'modify this itinerary' to connect with Hazan directly.

 Those familiar with Asia will be surprised at the lack of street food stalls; instead, some of the best food can be found in the kitchens of small guesthouses.